GrigoreMihai/docs-gitbook-cmp/tickets/escalating-support-requests.md

 If you would like to access and review previously submitted support requests, you can easily do so through the Cloud Management Platform.

-Star with locating the ticket you'd like to escalate on the [Support page](https://support.doit-intl.com):
+Start with locating the ticket you'd like to escalate on the [Support page](https://support.doit-intl.com):

 ![](../.gitbook/assets/support6.jpg)